Evicted Heron Gate residents launch human rights complaint | CBC News

 'We went above and beyond'

-In a statement Tuesday, Timbercreek said they were aware of the complaint but would not be commenting on it.
+In a statement Tuesday, Timbercreek said they're aware of the complaint and will not comment on ongoing litigation.

 At a community development meeting last month, vice-president of operations John Loubser told CBC News the landlord has a policy of fixing major repair issues between 48 and 72 hours after receiving a work order.